1j01/jspaint/README.md

 * [Extended Editing](#extended-editing)
 * Proportionally resize the selection or canvas by holding <kbd>Shift</kbd>
-* After adding text, save as SVG or HTML with selectable text
+* After adding text, save as SVG or HTML with selectable text (invisible text positioned over an embeded bitmap image)
 * <kbd>Alt</kbd> as a shortcut for the eyedropper, as long as it doesn't conflict with keyboard navigation of menus
-* Alternate themes (You can already style it with browser extensions like Stylebot or Stylish though!)
+* Alternate themes (You can already theoretically style it with browser extensions like Stylebot or Stylish)
 * Noncontiguous fill (Probably by holding <kbd>Shift</kbd> when using the fill tool)
 * Optional fill tolerance (slider that you enable from a settings menu?)
 * Interactive tutorial(s)?
-* Themes

 #### A lot of stuff isn't done yet: